Shao-Group/scallop-umi-test/README.md

 ## Annotations
 For **HEK293T** and **ENCODE10** datasets, we use human annotation database as reference;
 for **Mouse-Fibroblast** dataset, we use the mouse annotation database as reference.
-Use the following script in `data` to download annotations and c:
+Use the following script in `data` to download annotations and generate indexes:
 ```
 ./download_index.annotation.sh
 ```
-The downloaded files will appear under `data/human` and 'data/mouse'.
+The downloaded files will appear under `data/human` and `data/mouse`.

 # Programs